Skip to main content

 During Pesach, it’s also traditional to visit family members and reconnect with our loved ones while honoring an important tradition.

-Shavuot is one of the most beloved Jewish festivals, and celebrated seven weeks after the start of Jewish Passover.
+Shavuot is one of the most beloved Jewish festivals and is celebrated seven weeks after the start of Jewish Passover.
 Shavuot is the commemoration of God giving the Ten Commandments to Moses on Mount Sinai.
 This festival is typically celebrated for two days and includes lots of delicious food, dancing, and prayer.

 Shabbat